 The OzCLO contest is held in two rounds.

-The winners of the National Round are offered the opportunity of representing Australia at the International Linguistics Olympiad (ILO), which is usually held in late July or early August.
+The winners of the National Round are offered the opportunity of representing Australia at the International Linguistics Olympiad (IOL), which is usually held in late July or early August.

-Training sessions for participants are held at some locations, and training materials are also available on this website.
+Training sessions for participants are also sometimes held in-person at various locations.
 We explain how the competition is run and give an overview of the fields of linguistics, computational linguistics and language technologies.
 We also go over sample problems and give tips for solving them.
-If you would like to find out more about training sessions in each state, please email the local organisers.
+If you would like to find out more about training sessions in each state, please email your local organiser.

 Who are we?

 OzCLO is run on a volunteer basis by linguists and students at universities all over Australia.
 Here you can find a list of our names and faces.Organisers

 You can read what people have said about us here!